gn1173471/TOS-lua/README.md

 #### nowPlaying
 Add text above the chat window to show the currently playing BGM. [preview](https://i.imgur.com/tJGwNUr.png)

 You can optionally disable this text altogether, or enable it as a notification for a set duration once the BGM changes.
 See the top of the file to change these settings.
+The default setting is notification style with a 15 second duration.

 If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.